dyanawu/sei-proj-petplaydates/project-post-mortem.md

 _dw: Committing frequently let me roll back almost as frequently._

-_Chels: Using more methods to get data _
+_Chels: Using more methods to get data_

-_Dian: _
+_Dian:_
 _Getting used to the whole git checkout and rebase process_ _Pacing myself throughout the 1 week+_

 2. What habits did I have during this unit that I can improve on?

-_dw: Maybe a slightly low level communication overall._
+_dw: Maybe a slightly low communication level overall._

 _Chels: Tend to start work late, and do things pretty slowly._